unicef/magicbox/project-index.md

 All MagicBox projects and repositories underneath the UNICEF GitHub organization are listed here.
-To learn more about each project, see either the [main MagicBox wiki page](https://github.com/unicef/magicbox/wiki) or the README in each repository.
+To learn more about each project, see the README in each repository.

 | Repository | Description | Maintainers |
 |------------|-------------|-------------|